lnxd/docker-phoenixminer/README.md

 If you notice any bugs, feel free to open an Issue or a pull request.
 For support, I can be reached via the [support thread](https://forums.unraid.net/topic/104589-support-lnxd-phoenixminer-amd/) on the Unraid Community Forums.
 Please note that due to other commitments I will likely be slow to respond.

 ​
-##  Docker Hub Tags:
-Different AMD GPUs require different driver versions, and those different driver versions often don't work very well on Operating Systems that they weren't built for.
-For this reason, I've gone ahead and changed to using multiple tags, each tag has it's own GPU compatibility table further down.

-* `lnxd/phoenixminer:latest` (Same as `latest-20.20` as this is the most compatible with current cards)
-* `lnxd/phoenixminer:latest-20.45` (Only for RX6800 and RX6900)
-* `lnxd/phoenixminer:latest-20.20`
-* `lnxd/phoenixminer:latest-18.20`

-​
 ## Compatibility:
 These lists are very hopeful, they're sourced from the AMD website, and there's a real possibility your GPU might not work with a tag it's supposed to.
 Please do not make purchasing decisions based on these tables.